 I've found having my children watch as I cut up ingredients, help me place them into a pot or baking tray, and discuss the ingredients going into a meal, creates an interest for cooking.
 It encourages my son to talk about the health aspects of ingredients.

 It also helps to take children to the shops with you when buying fresh produce.
-They love helping to place the fruit and vegetables into the shopping basket.
-And it's good practice for shopping for wholesome ingredients.
+They love helping to place fruit and vegetables into the shopping basket.
+And it's good practice for shopping for real ingredients.

 They are more likely to try prepared food if they are involved in the process.

 Togetherness is a beautiful thing.
 Gathering at a table with family to enjoy good food and talk with one another creates memories that children will look back on fondly.
 It helps keep a family close.

 Sit at a table as much as possible, light a candle or make it a little special from time-to-time, keep conversation lighthearted.
 Enjoy each others company together, for these moments matter greatly.